-Yes, the Company has been taking appropriate steps to address global environmental issues by promoting awareness of cleanliness and sanitation through its CSR programs.
-The detailed information of initiatives taken by the Company in this connection may please be referred in the Annual Report For F.Y.
-2020-21 readily available at the website of the Company at www.nilainfra.com under the investor segment.
+Yes the Company has been taking appropriate steps to address global environmental issues by promoting awareness of cleanliness and sanitation through its CSR programs.
+The detailed information of initiatives taken by the Company in this connection may please be referred in the annual report 2021-22 readily available at the website of the Company at www.nilainfra.com under the investor segment.